MicrosoftDocs/winrt-api/windows.applicationmodel/packagesignaturekind.md

 The package is not signed.
 For example, a Visual Studio project that is running from layout (F5).

 ### -field Developer:1
-The package is signed with a trusted certificate that is not categorized as `Enterirse`, `Store`, or `System`.
+The package is signed with a trusted certificate that is not categorized as `Enterprise`, `Store`, or `System`.
 For example, an application signed by an ISV for distrubution outside of the Microsoft Store.

 ### -field Enterprise:2
 The package is signed using a certificate issued by a root authority that has higher verification requirements than general public authorities.